UP civic polls: Adityanath says BJP govt 'put Aligarh lock' on riots in state | Politics

 ''Today, Kashi Vishwanath Dhaam is being constructed in Kashi, whereas Mathura and Vrindavan are being decorated.
 Along with this, beautification of Naimisharanya, Vindhyavasini Dham, Lalapur of (sage) Valmiki and Rajapur of Tulsidas (both in Chitrakoot) is also underway,'' he said.

-The UP CM also informed that an MoU has been signed with the Airport Authority for the building of an airport in Aligarh.
+The CM also said that a memorandum of understanding has been signed with the Airports Authority of India for the building of an airport in Aligarh.

-''We are going to connect it with air service and for the extension of the airport, Rs 700 crores have already been released,'' he said.
+''We are going to connect it with air service and for the extension of the airport, Rs 700 crore has already been released,'' he said.

 ''In addition, construction of the four-lane highway from Ghaziabad to Kanpur via Aligarh is going on at a fast pace,'' Adityanath said, adding that a power plant is being set up at Harduaganj which will make Aligarh the centre of energy production.